mdfaisalalam3540/Simple-Todo-App/README.md

 ## Features

-* Create To-Do Items: Users can input a title and description to create new tasks.
+* Create T0-Do Items: Users can input a title and description to create new tasks.
 * Display To-Do List: The application renders a list of all created To-Do items.
 * Input Validation: Zod is used to validate user input, ensuring that all data sent to the backend is correctly formatted.
 * Persistent Storage: MongoDB is used to store To-Do items, allowing users to access their tasks even after refreshing the page.